DrMarc/slab/docs/psychoacoustics.rst

     file.write(trials, tag='trials')

-The :meth:`~Resultsfile.write` method writes a dictionary with a single key-value pair, where the key is supplied as ``tag`` argument argument (default is a time stamp in the format '%Y-%m-%d-%H-%M-%S'), and the value is the json-serialized data you want to save.
-The information can be read back from the file, either while the experiment is running and you need to access a previously saved result (:meth:`~Resultsfile.read`), or for later data analysis (:meth:`Resultsfile.read_file`).
+The :meth:`~ResultsFile.write` method writes a dictionary with a single key-value pair, where the key is supplied as ``tag`` argument argument (default is a time stamp in the format '%Y-%m-%d-%H-%M-%S'), and the value is the json-serialized data you want to save.
+The information can be read back from the file, either while the experiment is running and you need to access a previously saved result (:meth:`~ResultsFile.read`), or for later data analysis (:meth:`ResultsFile.read_file`).
 Both methods can take a ``tag`` argument to extract all instances saved under that tag in a list.

 Configuration files
 -------------------